Skip to main content

 Goals Achieved Towards a Plastic-Free Future

-Partners involved: UM (demo case leader), CLERA, NIC, Marina Koper.
+Partners involved: UM (demo case leader), CLERA, NIC, Marina Izola.

 Koper is the fifth largest city in Slovenia.
 It is connecting central and southeast Europe markets with the Mediterranean Sea and the Far East.